Aquos06/jtcg-ai-engineer/README.md

 The evaluation data was invaluable.
 It did not prove the `INTENT` architecture was wrong; it proved that my initial **implementation** of its `router_step` logic was too rigid.

-The `AUTO` agent is a "smart demo" that wins simple, one-shot sprints.
+The ReAct agent is a prove that wins simple, one-shot sprints.
 The `INTENT` agent is a "reliable product" that is built to win the marathon of complex, stateful, real-world conversation.
 It is the only architecture that provides the control, debuggability, and state management required for a production-grade CRM agent.